tagohd/mono/Talk/Talk - Characters/(Talk) Luke Campbell.md

 ## Other Notes
 >[!bug]
 >sudoMajor:: If Luke is a pacifist crybaby like Vash, wouldn't that make the game too similar to Undertale? #majorChange #unseenByLun
+>%% [issue:: If Luke is a pacifist crybaby like Vash, wouldn't that make the game too similar to Undertale?] %%
 - Imagine if Vash the Stampede were a short king.
 And a dogboy. #Cite/TV/Trigun98 [tvRefType:: Trigun/Character]
 	- Goofy ~~blond~~ guy that doesn't look like he could easily fuck you up, but he can.
 He just chooses not to.
 	- Tragic backstory?